-The crypto industry’s rapid pace of development has left many South Africans unsure of where they stand.
+For South Africans with money to invest, the crypto industry’s pace of development can be confusing.
 Whether hype or reality – and, often, it’s a bit of both – the stories we read online and the conversations we hold over the braai can leave us unsure of what to think, what to take seriously and what to disregard.

-In this article, CH Consulting debunks five myths surrounding crypto taxes in South Africa.
+In this article, CH Consulting debunks several myths surrounding crypto taxes.
 Brace yourself for a healthy dose of reality as we clear up any misconceptions you may have about crypto assets’ taxable status, the less well-known tax-triggering events, the traceability of your transactions, the utility of crypto tax software, and more.

-Crypto tax myth #1: South Africans don’t have to pay tax on crypto.
+Crypto tax myth #1: You don’t have to pay tax on crypto

 False.
-Tax could be payable long before you take the off-ramp to the world of rands and cents.
+Tax may be payable long before you take the off-ramp to the world of rands and cents.

-SARS has perhaps not communicated clear-enough guidelines on this one.
-Too many people believe that tax is only payable on crypto-to-fiat transactions.
-Whether you’re just experimenting with crypto, an avid trader, or a miner, it’s important for you to know that cashing out is not the only way to ring up a tax bill in South Africa or anywhere else.
+Too many people mistakenly believe that tax is only payable when crypto interfaces with the fiat world in the form of a sale or exchange – what SARS refers to as “selling virtual currency for real currency”.
+Whether you’re just experimenting with crypto, an avid trader, or a miner, it’s important for you to know that cashing out is not the only way to ring up a tax bill in the United States.

 Here are five other types of crypto-taxable events: